Lee Brookes

-Lee Brookes (born 22 February 1968) is a British retired auto racing driver, who is still involved within motorsport, where he presently runs the Total Control Racing team.
+Lee Jon Brookes (born 22 February 1968) is a British retired auto racing driver, who is still involved within motorsport, where he presently runs the Total Control Racing team.
 He is best known for his time racing in the British Touring Car Championship in the mid-nineties.

 Racing career

 Early years

 Brookes was born in Walsall and started racing in karting.
 He was the Senior British Champion in 1990.
-In 1993 he raced in the Renault Elf oils Clio Challenge, finishing fourth on points in his first season.
+In 1993, he raced in the Renault Elf oils Clio Challenge, finishing fourth on points in his first season.
 After finishing third in 1994, he became champion in 1995.